starryAmy/starryAmy/README.md

 I'm always eager to learn new skills and explore different areas of tech.
 Along the way, **I even built my own [blog](https://404-peace-not-found.ghost.io/) to document my life and everything** I've learned on this exciting journey.
 Feel free to reach out if you'd like to connect or just have a chat — I’d love to hear from you!

 P.S.
-When I’m not coding, you’ll probably find me dancing to K-pop choreography! 💃
+When I’m not coding, you’ll probably find me playing badminton and dancing to K-pop choreography! 💃

 ## 🛠 Tech Stack